CS

 Both come with modern infotainment systems.
 Apple CarPlay and Android Auto are standard across both.

-The Chery Tiggo 9 Super Hybrid stands out with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate and Sony audio that you will not find on the GWM Tank 500.
+The Chery Tiggo 9 Super Hybrid stands out with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof, heated front seats, power tailgate, Sony audio and ambient lighting that you will not find on the GWM Tank 500.
 The GWM Tank 500 counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The GWM Tank 500 lines up making 175kW and 648Nm, paired to a 9-speed auto driving the rear wheels.
+The GWM Tank 500 responds with a Hybrid making 255kW and 648Nm, paired to a 9-speed auto driving the rear wheels.
+It gets to 100km/h in 8.5 seconds.

 Space & Comfort